-Current students will be encouraged to follow the new pathway model but their RSDP credit requirement will remain the same (22 sessions).
+Current students are encouraged to follow the new pathway model but their RSDP credit requirement will remain the same (22 sessions).
 They should join the pathway appropriate to their own career aspirations at the appropriate level (year 2 or year 3).
-The new four-hour sessions will convert to x 2 'old' RSDP sessions.
+The new sessions will convert to x 2 'old' RSDP sessions.